sheki/parse-blog/content/note/books.md

 * The Book of Disquiet (Penguin Classics) Paperback  - Great portugese book
 * The Invention of Science: A New History of the Scientific Revolution Reprint Edition
 * As I Walked Out One Midsummer Morning - travel book set in 1930s
-* Heirs of the Founders: The Epic Rivalry of Henry Clay, John Calhoun and Daniel Webster, the Second Generation of American Giants Hardcover – November 13, 2018
 * The True Believer: Thoughts on the Nature of Mass Movements (Perennial Classics) Paperback – January 19, 2010
 * The Value of Everything: Making and Taking in the Global Economy - Critique of how the economy is not working.
 * Farsighted: How We Make the Decisions That Matter the Most